-The survey has also begun in Northern Ireland and we will publish estimates for Northern Ireland when we have a sufficiently large sample.
-We are working with authorities to explore the possibility of expanding the survey to Scotland.
+The survey has also begun in Northern Ireland, and we will publish estimates for Northern Ireland when we have a sufficiently large sample.
+We are also working with authorities to set up the survey in Scotland.

 Notes for: Number of people in Wales who had COVID-19